Mazurka: History

-Chopin first started composing mazurkas in 1824, but his composing did not become serious until 1830, the year of the November Uprising, a Polish rebellion against the Russian tsar.
+Chopin first started composing mazurkas in 1824, reaching full maturity by 1830, the year of the November Uprising, a rebellion in Congress Poland against Russia.
 Chopin continued composing them until 1849, the year of his death.
-The stylistic and musical characteristics of Chopin's mazurkas differ from the traditional variety because Chopin in effect created a completely separate and new genre of mazurka all his own.
-For example, he used classical techniques in his mazurkas, including counterpoint and fugue.
+The stylistic and musical characteristics of his mazurkas differ from the traditional variety because Chopin in effect created a more complex type of mazurka, using classical techniques, including counterpoint and fugue.
 By including more chromaticism and harmony in the mazurkas, he made them more technically interesting than the traditional dances.
 Chopin also tried to compose his mazurkas in such a way that they could not be used for dancing, so as to distance them from the original form.

 However, while Chopin changed some aspects of the original mazurka, he maintained others.
 His mazurkas, like the traditional dances, contain a great deal of repetition: repetition of certain measures or groups of measures; of entire sections; and of an initial theme.
 The rhythm of his mazurkas also remains very similar to that of earlier mazurkas.
 However, Chopin also incorporated the rhythmic elements of the two other Polish forms mentioned above, the kujawiak and oberek; his mazurkas usually feature rhythms from more than one of these three forms (mazurek, kujawiak, and oberek).
 This use of rhythm suggests that Chopin tried to create a genre that had ties to the original form, but was still something new and different.

 The mazurka began as a dance for either four or eight couples.
 Eventually, Michel Fokine created a female solo mazurka dance dominated by flying grandes jetés, alternating second and third arabesque positions, and split-leg climactic postures.